austintgriffith/burner-wallet/README.md

 ```

-install and fire up ganache:
+in a new terminal install and fire up ganache:
 ```
 ganache-cli
 ```

-start app:
+in a new terminal start the app:
 ```
 npm start
 ```

-compile and deploy all contracts:
+in a new terminal compile and deploy all contracts:
 ```
 clevis test full
 ```